AncyThomas-dev/Cybersecurity/Azure/readme.md

     - Got the internal IP for the new VM from the Details page.

-3. After the VM launches, tested your connection using `ssh` from the jump box Ansible container.
+3. After the VM launched, tested my connection using `ssh` from the jump box Ansible container.

 ![](https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/sshintoweb1.png)